ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> If you cannot do great things, do small things in a great way.
+> Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
+Love, love, love, that is the soul of genius.
 >
-> - Napoleon Hill
+> - Wolfgang Amadeus Mozart
 <!-- END_JOKE_SECTION -->